 238 Dey Hall, CB# 3170

 Portuguese is the seventh most spoken language in the world, with over 250 million speakers.
 It is the language of Portugal, Brazil, and parts of Africa and Asia.
 Brazil, with a population of 185 million, is the largest country in South America and has the ninth largest economy in the world.

 The program in Portuguese combines the study of the language, culture, and literatures of Brazil and Portugal.
 Emphasis is placed on the language as it is currently spoken and its historical development.
 Students study the literatures of Brazil and Portugal in terms of their historical development and analyze specific texts from different genres and literary periods.
 Students interested in Portuguese should consult the Portuguese language advisor.

 Portuguese as a second language would open multiple job opportunities in various countries with expanding economies and a promising future.
-It would also provide a vehicle to the rich cultural traditions of Portugal and Brazil, including literature, art, and music.
+It would also provide a vehicle to the rich cultural traditions of Portugal, Brazil, and the Lusophone nations of Africa and Asia, including literature, art, and music.

 - Romance Languages Major, B.A.–French and Francophone Studies